 There’s something incredibly refreshing about taking your own boat out on the open waves.
 You leave your troubles behind and set sail for the high seas.
 With a little skill and the right vessel, that freedom is just a short trip away.
-It’s easier and cheaper than you might think to buy and run a small yacht.
+It’s easier and cheaper than you might think to buy a yacht and take care of it..
 They have a long life, so your bank is much more likely to offer you a long-term loan for one.
 Depending on the location, mooring and running costs, it can be surprisingly affordable.

 The tricky part is making sure you take good care of the boat.
 You’re looking to extract years of good service from your ship, and this means regular maintenance.
 Just like a car, your boat requires round-the-clock attention.
 Everything from the engine to the bodywork must be taken care of.
 It pays to stay on top of this maintenance on a regular basis.
 Lots of small tweaks and services will help you avoid major costs further down the line.
 Without further ado, here’s how to care for your prized boat.